emilyriederer/wigo/README.md

 - name of chunk in which variable was created or last modified

 A new row is added to this table either when a new object is added to the environment or when the dimensions of a current object change.
 Currently, the actual contents of objects are not inspected.

+`wigo` contains two flavors out this output.
+Setting `engine = 'wigo'` will result in a report of the complete environment after every chunk.
+Alternatively, `engine = 'wigo_diff'` will report only changes to the environement (e.g. not the 'unchanged' category).

 ## Installation